5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - **Option 1**: Go to `System/Library/CoreServices/Menu Extras` and double-click on `Eject.menu`.
 This adds an Eject button Icon to the Menu Bar.
 - **Option 2**: Press and hold the `INS` button (right below the Power Button) until the Eject Icon appears on the screen and the CD tray opens.
 </details>

-### Workaround for Apple Music crashing in macOS Catalina
-I've noticed that Apple Music crashes when running the latest version of macOS Catalina (10.15.7) – it's working fine in Big Sur and newer, though.
-I am sure this is not a config issue, because: a) all other apps work as expected, b) since I know Apple Music was working on earlier builds of Catalina and c) I've seen unresolved issue reports on Apple Support Forums.

-As a workaround, you can use [Retroactive](https://github.com/cormiertyshawn895/Retroactive) to install and run older versions of iTunes (11.4 worked for me).

 ## CPU Benchmark